crashtestjustin/to-do-app/README.md

 - expand/collapse capability for custom folders
 - styling updates for remaining buttons and text areas and forms + expand/collapse icons on page elements
-- removed folder array item from folder object array when removed from navigation pane
 - create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM???

 Add on